shivang57721/rablashijupa_website/p3_step3.md

     <img src="images/hofstede/uai_covid.png" alt="uai_covid" />
 </p>

+- Seemingly, each country reacted culturally to the COVID pandemic in its own unique way.
+However, we do notice broad trends that indicate, generally speaking, that the countries analyzed have become more indulgent, more long term oriented, more gender netural, and more uncertainty avoidant.

 ## Limitations and Future Directions
 - Naturally, the reliance on Wikipedia pageview data presents many limitations in representing comprehensive cultural interests.
 Culture is a much more nuanced concept that cannot entirely be quantified or encapsulated by Wikipedia pageviews.